 - high blood pressure, which increases the risk for heart attack, stroke, and poor circulation

 - skin sores and infections, which can cause pain and may lead to tissue death

-Following proper dietary guidelines can help mitigate the difficulties of type 1 diabetes and help avoid health complications.
+Following proper dietary guidelines can help mitigate the difficulties of type 1 diabetes and help you avoid health complications.
 It can also improve your overall quality of life.

 It’s easy to reach for fast food and other processed foods when you’re short on time and money.
 However, these foods offer minimal nutrients and are high in fat, sugar, and salt.
-Planning your meals ahead of time and grocery shopping regularly can help cut down on any “emergency eating.”
+Planning meals ahead of time and grocery shopping regularly can help cut down on any “emergency eating.”